rachelcorey/rachelcorey/README.md

 **Description:**

 This is a program my group created in SER322, Fall 2021.
 I was fortunate enough to have an awesome group with great hard-working members.
 We made a program that can connect to a local MySQL database that we all designed as a group together.
+I was responsible for most of the programs' architecture, UX design, and GUI coding.

 The program meant to represent an application where prospective home buyers can search a real estate database and apply to purchase a house.
 It supports database account creation for either a user or realtor type, wherein the two different users have different permissions and abilities within the system, such as realtor users being able to post a new listing for a house in the database, or approve submitted applications from home buyers.

-I was responsible for most of the programs' architecture, UX design, and GUI coding, as well as leading the team in GUI coding development within the last 2 weeks of the course.

 ## ♟️ ***Checkers*** 🎲